thernst-de/smarthome.plugin.autoblind/README.md

 laststate_name_suspended | Text to show as "laststate_name" if controlled object is suspended.
-The given text is used as base for time.strftime, which adds the end time of the suspension. see [strftime() and strptime() Behavior](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) for more information on the time format string. log_level             | Extended logging: Loglevel (0: off, 1: info, 2: debug log_directory         | Extended logging: Directory for Logfiles (directory has to exist!)
+The given text is used as base for time.strftime, which adds the end time of the suspension. see [strftime() and strptime() Behavior](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) for more information on the time format string. log_level             | Extended logging: Loglevel (0: off, 1: info, 2: debug log_directory         | Extended logging: Directory for Logfiles (directory has to exist!) log_maxage            | Extended logging: Number of days after which the files in `log_directory` should be deleted

 ##Extended logging##
 Search for issues with AutoBlind condition sets using normal smarthome.py logging is problematic as in info/debug mode there are to much other messages in the log.
 Therefore an extended logging has been included in the plugin.